-Canadian dancer Matthew Golding is a Principal with The Royal Ballet.
-He trained at The Royal Ballet Upper School on a Prix de Lausanne scholarship and joined the Company as a Principal in February 2014.
-He appeared with the Company as a Guest Artist in the previous Season as Solor (La Bayadère), partnering Royal Ballet Principal Zenaida Yanowsky.
-Roles in the 2013/14 Season include Prince Florimund (The Sleeping Beauty).
+Canadian dancer Matthew Golding is a Principal of The Royal Ballet.
+He trained at The Royal Ballet Upper School on a Prix de Lausanne scholarship, and joined the Company as a Principal in 2014, having appeared with the Company as a Guest Artist the previous Season as Solor (La Bayadère).
+Since joining the Company his roles have included Basilio and Espada (Don Quixote), Prince Florimund (The Sleeping Beauty), Prince Siegfried (Swan Lake), Eugene Onegin, Oberon (The Dream), Des Grieux (Manon) and roles in Serenade, The Four Temperaments and DGV: Danse à grande vitesse.
+He created a role in Liam Scarlett’s Summertime.

 Golding was born in Saskatchewan and from the age of 14 trained at the Royal Winnipeg Ballet School, joining the Universal Ballet Academy in Washington D.C. aged 16.
 In 2002 he won the Youth America Grand Prix and a Prix de Lausanne scholarship to study at The Royal Ballet School.
-On graduating in 2003 he joined American Ballet Theatre.
-In 2009 he joined Dutch National Ballet as a second soloist, promoted to principal in 2010, and continues to dance as a guest artist with the company.
-He makes regular guest appearances around the world with companies including the Mariinsky Ballet, Tokyo Ballet, Teatro de Roma, English National Ballet and National Ballet of Canada, and at the Nureyev Ballet Festival and the Japan International Ballet Festival.
-Roles include Solor, Van Dantzig’s Romeo, Basilio (Ratmansky's Don Quixote) and Prince (Wheeldon’s Cinderella and Wright’s The Sleeping Beauty and The Nutcracker).
+In 2003 he graduated into American Ballet Theatre.
+In 2009 he joined Dutch National Ballet as a second soloist and was promoted to principal in 2010.
+He continues to dance as a guest artist with the company.
+Other guest appearances include with such companies as the Mariinsky Ballet, Vienna State Ballet, Berlin State Ballet, National Ballet of Canada, Tokyo Ballet, English National Ballet and at the Nureyev Ballet Festival, the Japan International Ballet Festival and in Hong Kong.
+His repertory includes Solor, Romeo (Rudi van Dantzig’s Romeo and Juliet), Basilio (Alexei Ratmansky's Don Quixote) and Prince (Christopher Wheeldon’s Cinderella and Peter Wright’s The Sleeping Beauty and The Nutcracker).

 News and features